Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to track down or find something, often after a lengthy pursuit.
-The phrase does not refer to actual running or the ground itself but uses these terms metaphorically to suggest a search or conclusion, making it idiomatic.
+The idiom does not refer to actual running or the ground itself but uses these terms metaphorically to suggest a search or conclusion, making it idiomatic.

 Origin: